cjcchen/poc/README.md

 put the ssh key path to oracle_script/comm/comm_config.py and ensure it contains the right mode (e.g. 0600).

-Prepare the machines you want to run the experimance and place the ip address in the iplist file.
+Prepare the machines you want to run the experiment and place the IP address in the iplist file.

-1. go to oracle_script
+1. Go to oracle_script

 		cd oracle_script

-4. Add the ipaddress to iplist.txt
+4. Add the IP address to iplist.txt.
+Make sure you are allowed to access them.
-5. Run script to generate certificates
+5. Run the script to generate certificates

 		./generate_pbft_config.sh

-Once the certificates are generated, place the outputs to the deploy folder
+Once the certificates are generated, place the outputs in the deploy folder

 	cp *.txt pbft/deploy/
 	cp cert/* pbft/deploy/cert/